Environmental tax statistics

 Source data for tables and graphs

-Using Table 9 from the ESA transmission programme, Eurostat gathers data on environmental taxes for four categories - energy, transport, pollution and resource taxes; the data are then validated and published.
+Using the ‘National Tax List’, a supporting dataset to Table 9 from the ESA transmission programme, Eurostat gathers data on environmental taxes for four categories - energy, transport, pollution/resource taxes; the data are then validated and published.

-Eurostat also collects data on environmental taxes at a more detailed level, by economic activity.
-This annual collection of data has been carried out since 2013 under Regulation (EU) N° 691/2011 on European environmental economic accounts.
+Eurostat also collects data on environmental taxes at a more detailed level, by economic activity, under Regulation (EU) N° 691/2011 on European environmental economic accounts.
 The Eurostat publication titled ‘Environmental taxes — a statistical guide’ constitutes the methodological basis for this data collection.

 Data relating to environmental taxes can be used to analyse the revenue stream from such taxes and to provide a relative measure of the importance of these taxes through the calculation of ratios relative to GDP or to the total revenue from all taxes and social contributions.
 In the first case (ratio relative to GDP), the comparison helps to provide an understanding of the tax burden.
-In the second case, the comparison helps to assess whether or not there is a shift towards environmental taxes, in other words, shifting the tax burden from other tax bases (for example, labour income) towards environmental taxes.
+In the second case, the comparison helps to assess whether or not the tax burden is shifting from other tax bases (for example, labour income) towards environmental taxes.
 It has to be noted that the total revenue of taxes and social contributions used to compute the ratio does not include imputed social contributions.
 For further information concerning various tax aggregates, see 'Main national accounts tax aggregates'.